 The growing demand for more ESG investment products sits in stark contrast to advisors' anxiety about the trend.
-External managers with expertise in ESG investing, particularly renewable energy, could be a natural fit to help bridge this gap.

-of respondents said they were somewhat or very interested in sustainable investing.

-of respondents said they had received ESG suggestions from their advisors.
+External managers with expertise in ESG of respondents said they were somewhat or very interested in sustainable investing.
+13% of respondents said they had received ESG suggestions from their advisors.